bwayvs/GlobalGDP_DataExploration/README.md

 ### Checking for Constant Variance and Normality
 ![Variance and Normality - Continental GDP](https://github.com/bwayvs/GlobalGDP_DataExploration/blob/main/images/Variance%20and%20Normalcy%20ANOVA%20GDP%20project.PNG)

 I created a dynamic Q-Q plot that can be updated for each of the 6 continents.
 Here, we see that North America's sample data has a normal distribution.
-I also checked for constant variance to ensure there were no predictible patterns in the variance.
+I also checked for constant variance to ensure the spread was roughly equal for all groups.
 With this information, I was able to move on to hypothesis testing.